plutomi/plutomi/README.md

 - [Docker](https://docs.docker.com/get-docker/) & [Docker Compose](https://docs.docker.com/compose/install/)
 - [AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install) and [SSO](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html)

 To setup your datasources, simply run `docker compose up -d` to run the [docker-compose.yaml](./docker-compose.yaml) file.
-This will start MongoDB, Kafka with the required topics, and KafkaUI on ports 27017, 9092, and 9000 respectively.
+This will start MySQL, Kafka with the required topics, and KafkaUI on ports 3306, 9092, and 9000 respectively.

 > Credentials for all datasources are `admin` and `password`.

-Then, simply copy the `.env.example` file to `.env` and execute the `run.sh` script to start the API, Web, and Consumer services.
+Then, simply copy the `.env.example` file to `.env` and execute the `run.sh` script which will run migrations for MySQL (using the `migrator` service) and start the `api` and `web` services, along with the kafka consumers.

 ```bash
 $ cp .env.example .env